teslamate-org/teslamate/website/docs/integrations/Node-RED.md

 ## Email configuration
 If you want to quickly try out this implementation without Telegram, you can simply remove the connection between the `Format Messages` and `Status Messages` nodes, then connect `Format Messages` with the `email` node.
 Edit the email node to set your parameters to send emails.
 After you re-deploy you should get at least one message as per the note below.
 ## Notes
-- When you re-deploy your flows, a *Tesla entered Geofence ...* message and a *Tesla Driver is present:* message may be sent to Telegram.
+- When you re-deploy your flows, a *Tesla entered Geofence ...* message and a *Tesla Driver is present:* notification may be sent.
+Some might consider this a bug.
+Or a test that the notification channel is working. :)